defualt/resume/README.markdown

 ###Alexander Interactive (Agency) - Frontend Web Developer, May 2011 - March 2012
-- Serving E-commerce clients such as Lowe's Home Improvement and Adorama.
+- Serving E-commerce clients such as Lowe's Home Improvement and Adorama
-- Doing agile with daily scrum calls, sprint planning/review, and demos for executive product owners.
+- Doing agile with daily scrum calls, sprint planning/review, and demos for executive product owners
-- Flying to client corporate headquarters for onsite consulting.
+- Flying to client corporate headquarters for onsite consulting
-- Working with distributed team members via Skype and email.
+- Working with distributed team members via Skype and email

 ###KickApps/Kit Digital (Agency) - Frontend Web Developer, October 2010 - May 2011